Saturday, 28 September 2013

 I no longer read such fiction just for enjoyment and escape: I am looking for examples of and information about various types of unseen influence.

-It is interesting that some of these witches were created by men, although two of them are often assumed to be women on the basis of their first names.
+It is interesting that some of these witches were created by men, although on the basis of their first names one or two of them are often assumed to be women.

 I will start with three very different modern-day witches of interest created by three very different authors.